MicrosoftDocs/mixed-reality/world-locking-tools/Documentation/Concepts/Advanced/Architecture/FrozenWorldDLL.md

 The re-freeze operation is initialized with the current version of the SPONGY snapshot set up after `FrozenWorld_Step_Init()`.
 After the re-freeze has been initialized, it is safe to change the SPONGY and FROZEN snapshot without affecting the results of the re-freeze.

-`FrozenWorld_RefitRefreeze_Init()` returns true if the necessary preconditions for performing a re-freeze are given (i.e. there's more than one trackable anchor represented in the SPONGY snapshot within relevance distance from the head that's graph-connected to the current most significant anchor).
+`FrozenWorld_RefitRefreeze_Init()` returns true if the necessary preconditions for performing a re-freeze are given (that is, there's more than one trackable anchor represented in the SPONGY snapshot within relevance distance from the head that's graph-connected to the current most significant anchor).
 If this is not the case, the function returns false, and the re-freeze operation is not initialized.

-Initializing a re-freeze operation while any other refit operation is running silently cancels the previous refit operation and discards its results.
-If initializing the re-freeze operation is not successful, the other refit operation (if any) remains unaffected.
+Initializing a re-freeze operation while any other re-fit operation is running silently cancels the previous re-fit operation and discards its results.
+If initializing the re-freeze operation is not successful, the other re-fit operation (if any) remains unaffected.

 #### 2. Prepare the re-freeze